 Archer is an unusual given name for males but a very prominent surname for all people (#958 out of 150436, Top 1%).
 (2000 U.S. Census)

 Which version is better?with similar and related boy names.
 Archibald is the only other prominent varying form of Archer (#303 a year ago) rated in the Top 2000.
-Adoption of these relations of Archer was common during the years 1880-1889 (average #559) and is almost as widespread today (#651, ▼21%), but with the version Archibald falling out of fashion.
-Archer is the most contemporarily stylish name for newborns here, with this name enjoying a rebound in usage.
+Adoption of these relations of Archer is common in 2014 (average #1151), except for the version Archibald which has fallen out of fashion.
+Archer is the most contemporarily stylish name for newborns here.